From BR Bullpen

-The Baker Bowl is noted for its highly rectangular shape and its small field area.
+The Baker Bowl, home of the Philadelphia Phillies for over four decades, is noted for its highly rectangular shape and its small field area.
 Because of its small size it was often derided as the "Cigar box" or "band box".
-The Philadelphia Phillies largely neglected the maintenance of the park, and in 1903 a section of the upper deck collapsed during a game and 11 fans died.
+The Phillies largely neglected the maintenance of the park, and on August 8, 1903 a section of the upper deck collapsed during a game and 12 persons died while 232 were injured.
 Again in 1927, the upper deck collapsed, this time with no fatalities.

 Some anomalies of this park include the train tunnel under deep center field that caused a bulge in the field, and the on-again-off-again bleachers in front of the center-field clubhouse.

 Designed to the specifications of Phillies owner A.J.
 Reach by the architectural firm of R.C.
 Ballinger & Co, the ballpark was built on the site of the Philadelphia Baseball Grounds which were ravaged by fire on August 6, 1894.
 The destroyed structure was replaced by a state-of-the-art building made principally of brick and steel at a cost of $225,000.
 It used cantilever construction, thus eliminating the need for most support columns for the roof and upper deck, reducing obstructed view seating to a minimum.
 It opened as "National League Park" at the start of the 1895 season with a capacity of 18,800.
 It was called by many to be the first modern ballpark, but in fact, was still a transitional structure with wooden supports still used in a number of places.